UniMath/agda-unimath/HOWTO-INSTALL.md

 # INSTALL

-To use the `agda-unimath` library, you will need to have Agda and a code editor installed.
+To use the `agda-unimath` library, you will need to have Agda and a code editor set up.
 This guide provides instructions for installing Agda as well as specific setup instructions for the editors Emacs and Visual Studio Code.
 By following theese step-by-step directions, you will create a tailored working environment for using the library.
 Additionally, we provide instructions for setting up your environment for making contributions to the library.

 ## Getting a copy of the library

-Get a copy of our library on your machine with git using
+Get a copy of our library on your machine with `git` using

 ```shell
 git clone git@github.com:UniMath/agda-unimath.git